 10 or/1-9

-In summary therefore, the proposed MEDLINE search filter in Box 1 retrieved, 86%, 94% and 87% of the relevant records in the developmental, evaluation and validation sets of records.
+In summary therefore, the proposed MEDLINE search filter in Box 1 retrieved 86%, 94% and 87% of the relevant records in the developmental, evaluation and validation sets of records.
 The proposed Embase filter in Box 3 retrieved 88%, 89% and 92% of the relevant records in the developmental, evaluation and validation sets of records (Table 3).

 In each case the addition of specific adverse effects terms could have improved the recall of the searches.
 In MEDLINE with the addition of specific adverse effects terms the recall would have been 94%, 96% and 93% in the developmental, evaluation and validation sets of records respectively.
-In Embase the addition of specific adverse effects terms the recall would have been 91%, 95% and 95% in the developmental, evaluation and validation sets of records respectively (Table 3).
+In Embase with the addition of specific adverse effects terms the recall would have been 91%, 95% and 95% in the developmental, evaluation and validation sets of records respectively (Table 3).

 Table 3: Performance of the search strategies